kaminiwalunj/mslearn-fabric/Instructions/Labs/00-Getting-started-v2.md

 ## Overview

-In this lab, you'll explore key components of Microsoft Fabric's data solution.
-First, you'll learn to create and use Dataflows (Gen2) to ingest, transform, and standardize data from various sources, preparing it for analysis and landing it in a Lakehouse or other destinations.
-Next, you'll analyze the processed data within a relational data warehouse in Microsoft Fabric, leveraging its SQL capabilities for querying and visualization.
-Together, these labs demonstrate how to integrate dataflows and data warehouses to build a comprehensive, end-to-end analytics solution using Microsoft Fabric.
+In this lab, you'll use Dataflows (Gen2) in Microsoft Fabric to ingest, transform, and standardize data, and  analyzing the data in a relational data warehouse using SQL for querying and visualization.The lab will include the following exercises:
+- **Create and use a Dataflow (Gen2) in Microsoft Fabric** : Learn to effectively ingest and transform data using Dataflows (Gen2) in Microsoft Fabric.
+Connect data sources, standardize the data, and efficiently load it to Lakehouse.
+- **Analyze data in a Data Warehouse** : Learn to create and manage a relational data warehouse in Microsoft Fabric.
+Utilize SQL to perform queries and visualizations.

 ## Objective

-In this lab, You will master dataflows, data warehousing, and reporting in Microsoft Fabric :
+Explore dataflows, data warehousing, and reporting in Microsoft Fabric.
+By the end of this lab, You will be able to:

-- **Create and use a Dataflow (Gen2) and Analyze the data in Microsoft Fabric** : Learn to create and use Dataflows (Gen2) in Microsoft Fabric for efficient data ingestion, transformation, and standardization from various sources.
-Then, master building and querying a relational data warehouse, enhancing its data model, and leveraging the default dataset to generate detailed reports.
-This lab covers connecting to multiple data sources, cleansing data, optimizing the warehouse, and creating comprehensive analytics reports.
+- Create and use Dataflows (Gen2) for data ingestion and transformation
+- Manage and standardize data for analysis in Lakehouses or other destinations
+- Build and manage a relational data warehouse using Microsoft Fabric's SQL tools
+- Generate reports and visualizations for data-driven decision-making

 ## Pre-requisites